 Sometimes all that’s needed is a bit of cooling down

 Strong-willed children don’t give up easily.
-Maybe you’ve tried everything and then some but your child is still fired up and wants her way.
+Maybe you’ve tried everything and then some but your child is still fired up and wants his way.

 Instead of giving in (because that’s the easy way out), simply calm down, limit discussion, restate whatever needs to be restated as little as possible and wait for the emotions to cool down.

 It’s never easy to go this route – and certainly isn’t the quickest way to end a conflict – but worse would be caving into your child’s demands or getting into an all-out battle.

 Strong-willed kids aren’t open to discussion when geared up for battle – their single focus is on getting their way.
 Resist the urge in the heat of the moment to tell your child their snarky attitude and eye-rolling isn’t appropriate.